alx9r/ZeroDSC/Docs/configInstructions.md

     Pretest Test [Registry]Date    Test resource [Registry]Date
     Pretest Test [Registry]MyKey   Test resource [Registry]MyKey

-Each of the objects that were emitted above is a step object.
 ZeroDSC expects each step object to be invoked before the next is emitted.
 If they are not invoked, ZeroDSC marks the steps as skipped.
-Since we didn't invoke any steps, ZeroDSC marked all three Pretest steps as skipped and stopped.
+Since we didn't invoke any steps, ZeroDSC marked all three *Pretest* steps as skipped.
+Because all the steps were skipped, ZeroDSC stopped without entering the *Configure* phase.
 That is why we see only three steps.

-Let's see what happens when we invoke the steps:
+### Invoking Steps and Exploring Results

+Each step is invoked by piping it to `Invoke-ConfigStep`.  `Invoke-ConfigStep` emits a results object for each step that was invoked.
+Piping an instructions object to `Invoke-ConfigStep` invokes each step in the order determined by ZeroDSC:

     PS C:\> $instructions | Invoke-ConfigStep
          Phase Verb ResourceName      Progress